shoprunback/documentation/source/index.html.md

 You can also get the technical documentation and test it without coding on [https://app.swaggerhub.com/apis/Shoprunback/SRB-APP](https://app.swaggerhub.com/apis/Shoprunback/SRB-APP).

+If you got any questions, send an email to: julien_at_shoprunback.com.

+For feature request, use the built in form: https://dashboard.shoprunback.com/en/features.

 # Authentication

 > To authorize your queries, you must provide you company API Token in the HTTP Headers like this :